Best pedalboards 2026: budget-spanning 'boards to help you organize your effects

 (Image credit: Future)

 Whether you’re just buying your first pedals or expanding your collection of stompboxes, you need one of the best pedalboards to ensure your effects are in order.
-Nothing makes us wince more than a bunch of indiscriminately arranged pedals that move around as a guitarist attempts to stomp them on a dark stage.
-All the pros use a pedalboard, and you should too.
+Nothing makes me wince more than a bunch of indiscriminately arranged pedals that move around as a guitarist attempts to stomp them on a dark stage.
+Don’t get me wrong, I also carried around my first 4 pedals in a plastic bag, setting them up each gig, but my life got a whole lot easier when I finally picked up my first pedalboard.

-Not only does a pedalboard make your performances easier, but they also ensure less stress during the changeover, as you can quickly set your stompboxes up on stage, leaving more time for tuning and other tasks.
-Pedalboards are available in a whole range of different sizes and configurations, so no matter what your requirements from your effects there will be a ‘board that’s just right for you.
+Not only do pedalboards make your performances easier, but they also ensure less stress during the changeover, as you can quickly set your stompboxes up on stage, leaving more time for tuning and other tasks.
+Pedalboards are available in a whole range of different sizes and configurations, so no matter what your requirements for your effects are, there will be a ‘board that’s just right for you.

-Using our years of experience playing live, we’ve collated all the top-choice pedalboards available today.
-If you’re new to purpose-built pedalboards then have a look at our buying advice section for more information.
+Using my years of experience playing live, plus working in a busy guitar shop for the last decade, I’ve collated all the top-choice pedalboards available today.
+If you’re new to purpose-built pedalboards, then have a look at my FAQs section, my helpful how to choose guide, and my glossary of key terms for more information.
 For those who just want to get their ‘boards in order, keep scrolling for our top picks.

 1. Pedaltrain Novo 18